 Johns Hopkins is a leader in appendix cancer treatment, seeing 100 to 200 patients each year.
-Ahuja and fellow surgical oncologist Fabian Johnston, M.D., perform a combined total of about 70 cytoreductive surgeries with HIPEC each year.
+The surgical oncology team performs a combined total of about 70 cytoreductive surgeries with HIPEC each year.

 Mike remembers being immediately impressed by the direct, no-nonsense approach Ahuja took with his case.
 After looking at his CT scan, she presented her plan for the surgery and treatment details ranging from how long Mike would be in the hospital to when he could expect to go back to work.

 There is no screening for appendix cancer, and it’s easy to mistake symptoms for something else, as Mike did with his protruding waistline.
 The most common warning signs, Ahuja says, are unexplained loss of weight, loss of appetite—cancers often secrete toxins that make people not want to eat—and gastrointestinal symptoms, such as abdominal discomfort and fullness.

 Mike also had a dry cough that he later learned was caused by a tumor growing on his diaphragm.
 Interestingly, his sister was diagnosed with appendix cancer the year before, though doctors still don’t know if the condition has a genetic component.

 “If something is not right in your day-to-day, go to your internist and have them look at it,” Ahuja recommends.